AndreaBorghesiUnibo/ai4europe_benchmark_guide/source/motivation.md

 - ***Training with Open-Source Data***: AI model training, especially for tasks like computer vision and speech recognition, relies on machine learning algorithms and extensive open-source datasets created by researchers.
+- ***Standardisation Issues***: lack of standardised and easy benchmarking does not allow understanding when AI algorithms actually work.